albertoivo/IvoMDB/README.md

 ## Quick start

-fork
+1. Fork it
-clone
+2. Clone it
-cd ...
+3. `cd IvoMDB`
-`python main.py`
+4. `python main.py`
-Voilà - Your browser will open automatically.
+5. _Voilà!_ Your browser will open automatically

 ## Developed with